christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Serapis is the "God Template" for all subsequent imperial cults.
 The Alexandrian School was attempting to merge all local religions into a single universal system.
 Christianity was the final, globalized version of Serapis worship.

 Conventional history claims that Sarapis was created by Ptolemy I with the priest Manetho as a Greco‑Egyptian fusion deity (Osiris + Apis + Greek Hades/Zeus).
-This is based on Tacitus, Histories 4.83-84, Plutarch, On Isis and Osiris 28, and Clement of Alexandria, but these accounts are late.
+This is based on Tacitus, Histories 4.83-84, Plutarch, On Isis and Osiris 28, and Clement of Alexandria, but these accounts are late, and Tacitus's works are mostly Renaissance forgeries.
 An earlier account speaking about Alexanders death by the Greek author Arrian of Nicomedia in Anabasis (7.26.2) says:

 "The Diaries say that Peitho, Attalus, Demophon, and Peucestas, together with Cleomenes, Menidas, and Seleucus, spent the night in the temple of Serapis and asked the god if it would be better for Alexander to be carried into the temple himself, in order to pray there and perhaps recover; but the god forbade it, and declared it would be better for him if he stayed where he was".

 This means that Serapis was worshiped during Alexanders lifetime.

 The truth is that Serapis is the same as Sabazios who was the Phrygian and Thracian version of Zeus (Serapis = Osiris + Apis or Šar Apsi - King Apsu = Enki-Ea) and Alexander was Serapis in deified form.
+Sabazios is the living aspect; Serapis is the dead aspect (Ka of Osiris as the Bull, or the resurrected form).
+"The Ka of Osiris" is the vital double of the dead king.
+Greek adds the K-prefix convention: Aesar → Kaesar → Caesar.
+As Flamen Dialis (Brahman of Dyeus), Asander/Julius is the priest of Jupiter, the Roman Sabazios.
+He became Caesar after death.
+This is why Caesar = Christ.

 ![Fig.1.16](/images/Sabazios_from_the_tomb_of_Alexander_IV_at_Aigai,_311_BCE.jpg){:width="400px"}